 Cox Newspapers keeps its nose to the news grindstone.
 One of the nation's top newspaper businesses, the company publishes about 10 dailies including the Austin American-Statesman (Texas), Dayton Daily News (Ohio), and the Atlanta Journal-Constitution.
 The company's Cox News Service is a leading news syndication network serving more than 650 customers around the world.
 In addition, the company operates more than 100 online properties, including websites for its papers.
-Cox Newspapers is part of Cox Media Group, a unit of conglomerate Cox Enterprises.
+Cox Newspapers is part of

 The company's portfolio includes newspapers mostly in Texas and Ohio.